elegantchaos/Builder/README.md

 The prototype is a standalone tool but obviously a real implementation could be integrated into spm itself.

 ### Building

 To build & test the builder:

 ```
 swift package update
 swift package clean
-swift build -Xswiftc "-target" -Xswiftc "x86_64-apple-macosx10.12"
 cd Example
-../.build/debug/Builder
+swift run --package-path ../. --static-swift-stdlib -Xswiftc "-target" -Xswiftc "x86_64-apple-macosx10.12"
 .build/debug/Example
 ```

-What this does is to build the Builder tool itself, then run it to build the Example package.
+What this does is to build and run the Builder tool itself, which then builds the Example package.

 When running over the example package, the tool: